Sup-ri-tha/E-commerce/README.md

 - Passed retrieved data to `home.jsx` to display existing products.
 - Planned to implement Nodemailer in Milestone 12 but skipped it based on mentor's advice.
 - Modified the POST router to make the form functional, enabling new product uploads to the database.

+# Milestone - 13
+- Have created a update-product API endpoint in the backend
+- Have created a frontend form to update the product
+- Have learned how to connect the frontend to backend to update the product
+- Have used useNavigate hook to go back to the home page after successfully updating the product.

+# Milestone - 14
+- Have created a delete product API endpoint
+- Have added a button to the card in order to facitilate the delete function
+- Have used axios in frontend to tell backend to delete that particular product
+- After deletion fetching the rest of the products to update the home page

+# Milestone - 15
+- We have created a Navbar.jsx file in the navbar folder and exported it
+- The file has been imported in app.jsx file and added to the top of the routes so that the navbar would be seen on every page.
+- Have added the option to toggel navbar for smaller screens like mobile phones

+# Milestone - 16
+- Have created a jsx page to view each product in detail including all of its images.
+- When user clicks on a product it redirects them to this page.
+- Added a image carosoul to view all the images in a more organized way.

+# Milestone - 17
+- Created cart Schema
+- Created cart route
+- Created card controller

+# Milestone - 18
+- Created function to get products from cart
+- created a route to get the products
+- added authoriztion to prevent others from seeing the cart details

+Milestone - 19
+In this milestone we coded the frontend UI for cart products.

+Key Features:
+Have fetched the user cart data from the backend.
+Have made the cart page and sucessfuly displayed each item in the cart.
+Milestone - 20
+In this milestone we have added the profile page section

+Key Featuers:
+Have created the backend to fetch the user profile data from the server Have created the frontend profile page UI
+Have error proofed the Address section by showing 'No Address Found' if address is missing Milestone -21
+In this milestone we have created the address page

+Key Features:
+Have created the frontend to add the address.
+Have used state to sucessfully update the form upon user input.
+Milestone - 22
+In this milestone we have added the backend functionality to the address page

+Key Features:
+Have created a new route to add the address
+Written the function which adds the new address to the database Have connected frontend address page to the backend logic using axios Have added a delete address functionality
+Milestone - 23
+In this milestone we have the functionality to place order

+Key Features:
+Have created a Place order button in the cart page to go to checkout Have created select address page to display the available addresses to deliver the product Have written the mongoose schema to store the order details.
+Milestone - 24
+In this Milestone we have added the order confirmation page

+Key Features:
+Have created the frontend to display the order confimation page Have shown the addres, total price and the products in the order confirmation page.
+Have added that page to the route for easy navigation Milestone - 25
+In this Milestone we have set up the backend for orders

+Key Features:
+Have set up a api to create the order
+Have created the order model
+Have added the route to confirm order
+Milestone - 26
+In this milestone we have set up the backed to get order details

+Key Features:
+Have created a controller to get all the user order data Have added that controller to the order routes
+Have added the order routes under the api '/orders' Milestone - 27
+In this milestone we created frontend to display all orders.

+Key Features:
+Have created order history frontend page
+Have added it's navigatin in the navbar
+Have updated the other files to show the order-history.
+Milestone - 28
+In this milestone we have added the concel option for placed orders

+Key Features:
+Have created the frontend to show the option to cancel the order Have created the backend to handle the order cancellation Have shown the cancel option only if the item is not canceled